taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 }
 ~~~~~~~~

-Now you can introduce your first saga that listens on this particular action, because the action is solely used to trigger the saga thread.
+Now you can introduce your first saga that listens on this particular action, because the action is solely used to start the saga thread.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~